laravel/vapor-docs/1.0/projects/domains.md

 :::warning Self-Managed Domains

 If you self-manage your domain's DNS records, Vapor will not be able to automatically update them.
 In this case, you can obtain the domain's certificate CNAME record from the Vapor UI's domain detail screen or by running the vapor `record:list example.com` command.
-Then, you can update your DNS records at the external provider accordingly.
+Then, you can update your DNS records at the external domain registrar accordingly.

 Please note that some DNS providers will automatically append the domain name to the CNAME name.
 In these instances, you can remove the domain name from the CNAME name.
 :::